aaronpk/live-chat-overlay/README.md

 `https://www.youtube.com/live_chat?is_popout=1&v=VIDEOID`

 After the page loads, if the extension is loaded correctly, you will see a POP UP that contains a github-domain-based URL; COPY that URL and past it into your OBS as a browser source.
 Make the browser source 1280x250 or 1920x250 in resolution.
+If using Instagram/Twitter with images, maybe considering a height of 400px instead.

 <img src="https://github.com/steveseguin/live-chat-overlay/raw/main/chat-screenshot.png" width="300">